Family Travel Insurance to Europe for US Citizens

 Many American families are surprised by how expensive emergency medical treatment can be in Europe without travel insurance.
 Most U.S. health insurance plans and Medicare provide little or no coverage overseas, leaving travelers responsible for paying hospitals and clinics directly.

-Affordable Family Travel Insurance for Europe from Just $1 per Day
+Affordable Family Travel Insurance for Europe from Just $1 per day per person

 For just a small daily cost, you can protect your family from unexpected medical expenses while traveling in Europe.
 A simple travel insurance plan can help prevent large hospital bills and reduce financial stress during emergencies abroad.